kareiku/kareiku.github.io/README.md

 My GitHub Pages repository.

-## About Licenses
+## License

-This project's license can be found in `LICENSE`.
+This project is distributed under MIT License.
+More information in `LICENSE`.

-Dependencies' licenses, for those that apply, can be found in `THIRD_PARTY_LICENSES`.